Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

-Despite confirmation of the two-point interference picture of the wake patterns, the images of Figure \ref{1stcycle} do not yet make it obvious to the eye that we are dealing with two interfering wakes.
-In order to see that this is the case, we need to look at even smaller Froude numbers where the pressure source is sufficiently long and the effects of the interval ends are spatially well-separated.
-This is demonstrated in Figure \ref{_cycles} where we show topographical maps $\zeta(\textbf{r})$ of the wakes whose Froude numbers were chosen from the sets (\ref{y=0_constructive_interference}), images b, f, and j, and (\ref{y=0_destructive_interference}), images d, h, and l, of special Froude numbers.
-These are supplemented by generic Froude numbers, images a, e, i, c, g, and k, sandwiched between the special ones.
+While we have confirmed the two-point interference picture of wake patterns, it is not obvious from Figure~\ref{1stcycle} that we are dealing with two interfering wakes.
+To see this, we must look at even smaller Froude numbers where the pressure source is sufficiently long and the effects of the interval ends are spatially well-separated.
+We demonstrate this in Figure~\ref{_cycles}, where we plot $\zeta(\mathbf{r})$ for $F$ chosen from the sets (\ref{y=0_constructive_interference}) and (\ref{y=0_destructive_interference}) (second and fourth column) of special Froude numbers.
+These are supplemented by plots for generic $F$ (first and third columns) in order to emphasize the effects.

-Like in Figure \ref{1stcycle}, the dd interference effects can be "unmasked" by looking at the maps of $|\zeta(\textbf{r})|$.
-These are not shown as they do not contain anything new compared to what was already demonstrated in Figure \ref{1stcycle}.
-Therefore, the images in Figure \ref{_cycles} are only overlaid with the Kelvin ray $-y/(x+a/2) =1/2\sqrt{2}$ originating at segment's end to aid visual separation of the effects of the interval edges.
+The dd interference effects could be "unmasked" with plots of $|\zeta(\mathbf{r})|$ as in Figure~\ref{1stcycle}, but these are omitted as they do not contain any new information.
+In Figure~\ref{_cycles}, we overlay only the Kelvin ray $-y/(x+a/2)=1/2\sqrt{2}$ originating at the segment end as a visual aid.

-Moreover, the tt interference effects are more pronounced than those in Figure \ref{1stcycle}.
-Specifically, the waves are largest at unfavorable Froude numbers, $F=0.326, 0.252$ and $0.213$ (second column of images), Eq.(\ref{y=0_constructive_interference}), and smallest at favorable ones, $F=0.282, 0.230$ and $0.199$ (fourth column of images), Eq.(\ref{y=0_destructive_interference}).
-Cyclic changes in the appearance of the wake patterns occurring with decrease of $F$ are also obvious to the eye.
+The tt interference effects are more pronounced than in Figure \ref{1stcycle}.
+The waves are largest at unfavorable Froude numbers, $F=0.326, 0.252$ and $0.213$ (\ref{y=0_constructive_interference}) (second column), and smallest at favorable ones, $F=0.282, 0.230$ and $0.199$ (\ref{y=0_destructive_interference}) (fourth column).
+Cyclic changes in the wake patterns with decreasing $F$ are also visible.

 It is now certain that each wake pattern is a result of superposition of the two opposite effect wakes originating at the interval edges: the water at the front of the segment, $x=a/2$, is pulled up while at its end, $x=-a/2$, it is pushed down.
 The part of the wake outside the $|y/(x+a/2)| =1/2\sqrt{2}$ wedge is solely due to the Kelvin-like wake originating at the segment's front and resembling $k_{max}=64$ wake of Figure \ref{sharp}.